 Salaries vary between forces but the typical starting salary for police constables in England, Wales and Northern Ireland is £23,317 and £25,962 after initial training.
 In Scotland it's slightly higher, starting at £23,493 and rising to £26,223 after completing the initial training period.

 The range of typical salaries after several years' experience is £36,519 to £41,040 for sergeant; £46,788 to £50,751 for inspector; and £51,789 to £53,919 for chief inspector.

-London weighting up to £6,501 and additional competency-related threshold payments are available for all ranks.
+London weighting up to around £6,500 and additional competency-related threshold payments are available for all ranks.

-Other benefits (dependent on location) can include free London travel, flexible working and key worker living benefits.
+Depending on location, other benefits can include free London travel, flexible working and key worker living benefits.